0x6d69636b/windows_hardening/windows_hardening.md

 * ID 1960, ID 1961, ID 1962: Set _Validate exception chains (SEHOP)_ to **On by default**
 * ID 1963, ID 1964: Set _Validate heap integrity_ to **On by default**

-These settings can be exported as an XML file and loaded via Group Policy _Computer Configuration\Administrative Templates\Windows Components\Windows Defender Exploit Guard\Exploit Protection\Use a common set of exploit protection settings_.
+These settings can be exported as an XML file and loaded via Group Policy _Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Exploit Guard\Exploit Protection\Use a common set of exploit protection settings_.
 It is also possible to configure policies per application.

 Example of an XML configuration file: